DOAJ/doaj/cms/pages/docs/faq.md

 ## Using a spreadsheet to update your journal metadata

-If you received a spreadsheet from us, please complete it as soon as possible.
-The file sent to you contains a cover sheet with instructions, and more help is below.
-Once you have validated your file, you may email it back to us.
+If you received a spreadsheet from us--a 'Journal Update File'--please complete it by the deadline sent to you.
+You will have received some instructions as well.
+Read them carefully as they will help you with your updates.

-Before you send us the file, you must do two things:
+Before you return the spreadsheet to us, you must do two things:

-1. Convert the spreadsheet to a CSV.
-To do this, you will need to first delete the instructions tab and then Save as CSV.
-(Save in the Unicode UTF-8 format.)
+1. Convert it to a CSV using the 'Save as' function.
+(If asked, save it in the Unicode UTF-8 format.)
 2. [Validate it](/publisher/journal-csv).

-Here are some tips on how to ensure that your CSV file will pass validation:
+Here are some tips to ensure that your CSV file will pass validation:

-- make sure CSV is in UTF-8 format
+- make sure the CSV is in UTF-8 format
-- don't change an ISSN or Title of a journal.
+- don't change any ISSNs or journal Titles.
 To do this, contact [Help Desk](mailto:helpdesk@doaj.org).
 - don't add a new journal to the file.
 To do this, [submit a new application](/apply/).
-- don't change the title of a column
+- don't change the title of any columns
-- don't include anything in the column other than what is asked for on the instructions tab
+- don't include anything in the column other than what is asked for in the instructions
-- ensure no spaces are accidentally added before or after the information in each cell.
-This can cause the validation to fail.
+- make sure no spaces are accidentally added before or after the information in each cell

-Deleting a journal from the file will mean no update happens; it will not remove a journal from your account.
-To do this, contact [Help Desk](mailto:helpdesk@doaj.org).
+Deleting a journal (a row) from the spreadsheet means that no update happens; it will not remove a journal from your account or withdraw it from DOAJ.
+To do this, you must contact [Help Desk](mailto:helpdesk@doaj.org).

-### Validating your file
+### Validating your CSV

-Before emailing the CSV to us, you must validate it.
-Do this in your Publisher Dashboard on the 'Validate your CSV' tab.
+To validate your CSV, go to the '[Validate your CSV](https://doaj.org/publisher/journal-csv)' tab on your Publisher Dashboard.
 If you do not see the tab, contact [Help Desk](mailto:helpdesk@doaj.org).

-The following warnings may be seen after validating your CSV:
+If the CSV validates correctly, you will see one of these two messages:

+'File validated successfully and emailed to us.
+You can now close this tab.'
+'File validated successfully but with warnings.
+It has been emailed to us.
+Please check the warnings below and contact us with any queries.'

+If the CSV cannot be validated, one or several warnings will be displayed:

 | Warning                                                                                                                | Explanation                                                                                                                                                                                                                         |
 |------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|